springernature/frontend-toolkits/toolkits/nature/packages/nature-section-heading/README.md

 You may want a Section heading to link to another page.

-In these cases, include a chevron after the Section heading text to help users understand that they can click on it.
+In these cases, include a chevron after the heading text to help users understand that they can click on it.

 ![Example with chevron](https://i.ibb.co/V3KF5Dy/Screenshot-2021-12-29-at-10-49-24.png)